imlarry/EmpyrionMQTT/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-### <p style="text-align: center;font-style: italic">WORK IN PROGRESS</p>
+### <p style="text-align: center;font-style: italic">* * * WORK IN PROGRESS * * *</p>

-This is a framework for mod development using a publish/subscribe model that allows the execution of code outside the context of the game which enables a distributed sharable cross-platform multi-language services development model.
+This is a *framework* for mod development using a publish/subscribe model to allow the execution of code outside the context of the game.
+While the code here is all C# services can be developed and deployed in any language and across any OS that supports MQTT.

 The current rev is not all that out-of-the-box useful as a player or game admin mod.

-My pace is plodding and I am in the crawl before you walk phase, if you see things worth doing that you know how to do please feel free to jump in with a pull request or fork as you see fit.
+My pace is **plodding** and I am in the crawl before you walk phase.
+If you see things worth doing that you know how to do please feel free to jump in with a pull request or fork as you see fit.

 For a good open source broker it's really hard to beat [Eclipse Mosquitto](https://mosquitto.org/).
 Any examples